Explore

 Sometimes strong winds from certain directions and unusually large swells can cause us to move or postpone a coasteer.
 We can usually fall back to one of our more protected routes but occasionally that’s not possible.
 If your session is rescheduled and you can’t make it, or cancelled – you will be refunded in full.
 This doesn’t happen often during the summer.

-If you have a GoPro or action cam (that’s waterproof to at least 5m) it’s no problem if you’d like to bring it along.
+If you have a GoPro or action cam (that’s waterproof) it’s no problem if you’d like to bring it along.
 Helmet mounts don’t really work but if you have a floaty handle or a lanyard that can be safely attached that’s all good.